 - Cup their chin with one hand, with their head resting against your body.

 - Brush teeth and along the gum line.
 Brush gently in small circles.
-Clean all surfaces.
+Clean every tooth thoroughly and brush the inside, outside and chewing surfaces of teeth.

 Teaching your child to brush their teeth